ok-robot/ok-robot/docs/installation-verification.md

 cd ok-robot-manipulation/src

 python demo.py --debug
 # run in debug mode to see 3D Manipulation Visualisations.
-If you are running remotely its better to avoid this option
+If you are running in a headless mode (e.g. remotely, or on a machine not connected with monitors) its better to avoid this option.
+# In the headless mode, the command you should run would be python demo.py
 ```

 If you are able to see the visualizations then workstation setup is complete.
 You can move onto setting up on robot.